- What is Hidden Villa?

 No, please do not feed the animals.
 They are well fed and are often on special diets.

-- Is it OK to pick things in the gardens?
+- Is it OK to pick plants or take found natural objects?

 - Can I bring a picnic?